ntisservices/ntis-java-web-services-Release2.5/README.md

    - Set the Location to: <gradle home>/bin/gradle

-   - Set the working directory to: ${workspace_loc:/SubscriberService}
+   - Set the working directory to: ${workspace_loc}/SubscriberService

-   - Specify arguments: -i clean eC jettyRunWar
+   - Specify arguments: -i ec jettyRunWar

-	where:
+	Where:

-         -i is used to set the log level to info

-         eC is used to generate eclipse specific project artifacts.

-         jettyRunWar - is a gradle tasks which Assembles the webapp into a war and deploys it to Jetty server.
+	     -i is used to set the log level to info. eC is used to generate eclipse specific project artifacts. jettyRunWar - is a gradle tasks which assembles the webapp into a war and deploys it to Jetty server.

  d.
 In the Environment tab:

    - Set the JAVA_HOME variable to the installed JDK root directory

  e.
-Apply to save the configuration
+Apply to save the configuration.

 2. Stop Service configuration: